 - 8. Extensive Quality Assurance of our articulation analysis has been ongoing to obtain an accurate and comprehensive set of records on articulation.
-Our thanks go to those in the universities who spent time contributing to this work during the pandemic. - 9.
+Our thanks go to those in the universities this summer who spent time contributing to this work during the pandemic, notably Queen Margaret University, Heriot-Watt University, The Open University and University of the Highlands and Islands. - 9.
 The work carried out included: - a.
 Auditing the original code internally for sense and accuracy. - b.
 Data checking all revisions and additions which were then sent to universities to check accuracy of academic credit assignment and to establish if there were any missing students.
 The universities returned datasets with queries regarding levels as well as indications of students they felt should be included/excluded but were not. - c.
 Academic credit levels that were queried were re-assessed and underlying coding changed if necessary, while the "missing" students queried by institutions were cross-referenced against: - i.
 FES and SQA datasets. - ii.
 Through all enrolments in FES back to 2008-09. - 10.
 In doing this, we established comprehensively where every queried student sat within our matches and established every possible match between HESA data for the most current four years and FES for the last decade.
 The process allowed us to establish the accuracy and efficiency of the system since we can state that inclusion in the figures published here reflect only the numbers which meet the requirements of correctly-coded data entries at both university and college. - 11.
 We will continue to work closely with the sectors to ensure improved data accuracy to make these results comprehensive in reflecting all academic credit for programmes going forward.
 We will also continue to refine the matching process to further improve accuracy.